ChroniclerCherry/stardew-valley-mods/TrainStation/docs/README.md

    {
        "Action": "EditData",
        "Target": "Mods/Cherry.TrainStation/Destinations",
-       "TargetField": [ "TrainStops" ], // or BoatStops
        "Entries": {
            "{{ModId}}_ClintShop": { // should match your Id field below
                "Id": "{{ModId}}_ClintShop",
                "DisplayName": "Clint's Shop",
                "ToLocation": "Town",
-               "ToTile": { "X": 105, "Y": 80 },
+               "ToTile": { "X": 105, "Y": 80 }
-               "ToFacingDirection": "down"
            }
        }
    }
    ```
-3. Edit the data accordingly.
-You can list any number of boat or train stops in the same `EditData` patch.
+3. Edit the data accordingly (see the fields below).
+You can list any number of boat or train stops in the same
+   `EditData` patch.

 The available fields for a boat or train stop are: